sage-code/eve/manual/overview.md

 **examples**

-The most simple block statement start with "begin" and end with "done"
+The most simple block statement start with "do" and end with "done"
 ```
 given
   ** integer numbers
   Integer: a := 0;
   Real:    b := 1.5;
-begin
+do
   print  (a, b);
   expect (a = 0, b = 1.5);
 done;